 JCH: What drew you to the area of cybercrime?
 This is such a fast changing field… What keeps you motivated to stay on top of the latest developments or news?

 Ben: I came to cybercrime through my interest in computing and trying to merge that interest with my political science and history background.
 I found the impact that cyber threats could have in traditional political settings, including wars, fascinating.
 What keeps me interested is that there is always something new.
 Even if it seems like actors are regurgitating the same old tactics year after year there is always one piece that is different that allows them to evade detection or generate more money.
 It’s learning about these tiny tweaks and how they work that keeps me interested.
 I also get a kick out of the occasional mistakes or missteps the bad guys make.

-To register for Free Cyber Crime Resources for Justice Professionals, click here.
+To watch Free Cyber Crime Resources for Justice Professionals, click here.